 - Admire the dramatic colours and sounds of Marble Canyon’s deep carved chasms as this trail criss-crosses the narrow gorge and takes you into the heart of a recent wildfire.
 Relax in Kootenay National Park's new red chairs and snap a selfie to share with your friends and family.

-- Bask in the sun and linger at Numa Creek or Vermilion Crossing day use areas for a picnic lunch or snack break.
+- Bask in the sun and linger at Numa Falls or Vermilion Crossing day use areas for a picnic lunch or snack break.
 Listen to the power of the Vermilion River as it flows towards the Pacific Ocean.

 - Keep your binoculars ready!
 Wildlife such as bears, deer, wolves and bighorn sheep can sometimes be spotted along the highway.